-The Chair of the Catholic Health System Medical Staff Bylaws Committee shall be the Senior Vice President of the Medical Affairs of the Catholic Health System or his/her designee.
+The Chair of the Catholic Health System's Bylaws Committee shall be the Senior Vice President of Medical Affairs of the Catholic Health System.

 Section VI: Medical Staff Pharmacy and Therapeutics Committee

 Public Health Law requires that hospitals have Pharmaceutical Services and that the Director of Pharmaceutical Services, in conjunction with the Medical Staff, shall ensure the monitoring and evaluation of the quality and appropriateness of patient services provided by the Pharmaceutical Services.
 Additionally, it is required that the Director participate in those aspects of the Hospital's overall quality assurance program that relate to drug utilization and effectiveness.